Nobodyworld/app-accounting-modular/ARCHITECTURE_OVERVIEW.md

   and registered extensions.
 CLI tooling mirrors these checks via `macli health`.
-* The `Makefile` standardises quality gates: linting, type checks, tests with a coverage threshold, and optional safety scans.
+* The `Makefile` standardises quality gates: linting, type checks, tests with a coverage threshold, optional safety scans, and the `audit` target for trace-based coverage + complexity metrics.
 * Cache observers feed Prometheus-compatible counters and gauges so cache hit rates and entry counts can be monitored over time.

 ## Extension lifecycle

-1. Declare an extension module in configuration (defaults ship with `observability:demo`).
+1. Declare an extension module in configuration (defaults ship with `observability:demo` and the disabled `reporting:cashflow` reference).
 2. Implement a `register(registry)` function that publishes a manifest and registers optional hooks.
 3. The loader imports the module on application startup, populating manifests